vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/observability-k8s-monitoring-checklist.md

   require writing to etcd are not possible.
 These operations include deploying new applications, scaling existing workloads, adding new nodes, etc.

-### Increased GRPC Request Failures
+### Increased gRPC Request Failures

-- _Threshold:_ >5% failure reate for 5 minutes
+- _Threshold:_ >5% failure rate for 5 minutes
 - _Severity:_ Critical
 - _Metrics:_ `grpc_server_handled_total`
-- _Notes:_ An increase in the number of GRPC request failures can impact the operation of the Kubernetes cluster.
+- _Notes:_ An increase in the number of gRPC request failures can impact the operation of the Kubernetes cluster.
 The `--metrics` etcd command line flag must be set to `extensive` for etcd to generate request-related metrics.

-### Slow GRPC Requests
+### Slow gRPC Requests

 - _Threshold:_ 99th percentile response time >150 milliseconds for 10 minutes
 - _Severity:_ Critical
 - _Metrics:_ `grpc_server_handling_seconds_bucket`
-- _Notes:_ An increase in latency of GRPC requests can impact the operation of the Kubernetes cluster.
+- _Notes:_ An increase in latency of gRPC requests can impact the operation of the Kubernetes cluster.
 The `--metrics` etcd command line flag must be set to `extensive` for etcd to generate latency-related metrics.